-Founding Members of any proposed club need to submit a written proposal with the required document to the Dean of Student Affairs in accordance with the Student Club Policy.
+Founding Members of any proposed club need to submit a written proposal with the required document to the Director of directorate of student affairs in accordance with the Student Club Policy.

-The Manager of Student Services Office and the Dean of Student Affairs supervise and authorise the activities of the clubs and provide available facilities, including a space for club meetings.
-The President of each club must provide a list of the Executive Members (i.e. The Club President, the Club Vice- President, the Club Treasurer and all Members of the Club), including their names and contact details which will be kept confidential by the Dean of Student Affairs/ The Manager of Student Services Office.
+The Manager of Student Services Office and the Director of directorate of student affairs supervise and authorise the activities of the clubs and provide available facilities, including a space for club meetings.
+The President of each club must provide a list of the Executive Members (i.e. The Club President, the Club Vice- President, the Club Treasurer and all Members of the Club), including their names and contact details which will be kept confidential by the Director of directorate of student affairs / The Manager of Student Services Office.

-Maintaining clubs and membership is the responsibility of the Club Executive Committee, and any changes need to be reported to the Deanship of SA.
+Maintaining clubs and membership is the responsibility of the Club Executive Committee, and any changes need to be reported to the Directorate of SA.

-The following clubs that are currently registered at the Deanship are as follow:
+The following clubs that are currently registered at the Directorate are as follow:

 - 1. Sports Club.

 - 2. Media Club.

 - 3. Volunteering Club.

 - 4. Women's Club.

 - 5. Cultural Club.

 - 6. Talent Club.

+- 7. Environmental Club.